Fang-Molly/CS-Note/Shell/Introduction to Shell.md

 * Command flags don't have to be a `-` followed by a single letter, but it's a widely-used convention.

 * `tail -n +7 file`: display all but the first six lines of the file
+* `tail -n 5 file`: display the last 5 lines of the file

 ## 2.6 How can I list everything below a directory?